Marist Red Foxes men's soccer

 The Marist Red Foxes men's soccer team represents Marist University and competes in the Metro Atlantic Athletic Conference (MAAC) of NCAA Division I.

 History

 In the fall of 1981, Marist College added Men's Soccer to its athletic program, joining the existing Marist teams already competing at the Division 1 level.
 The team achieved immediate success in its first season with a 12-6-1 record.

-The program has had a number of standout seasons, including its first-ever MAAC Championship and NCAA tournament birth in 2000, back-to-back MAAC Championships in 2004-05 and another in 2021.
+The program has had a number of standout seasons, including its first-ever MAAC Championship and NCAA tournament berth in 2000, back-to-back MAAC Championships in 2004–2005 and another in 2021.